[Opinion] Threat to Unesco park mars Montenegro's EU bid

 And "potential investments in hydropower and touristic developments need to comply with nature protection ... legal requirements", the European Commission said in its last progress report on Montenegro.

-"Work continued" on designating EU-protected sites, it added, mentioning other endangered sites - the Ulcinj Salina wetland, the Skadar Lake, and the Tara River.
+"Work continued" on designating EU-protected sites, it added, mentioning other endangered ones - the Ulcinj Salina wetland, the Skadar Lake, and the Tara River.

 The commission report also mentioned concerns on rule of law, democracy, and media freedom in Montenegro.